 Surya D. Aggarwal

-Surya D. Aggarwal is a PhD candidate in the Department of Biological Sciences.
-He has served as the President of CMU’s Graduate Student Assembly.
+Surya D. Aggarwal is a postdoctoral fellow in Weiser Lab in the Department of Microbiology at NYU Grossman School of Medicine.
+He completed his PhD from CMU's Department of Biological Sciences (MCS) in May 2020.
+He served as the President of CMU’s Graduate Student Assembly.
 Under his leadership, GSA partnered with university stakeholders to launch an on-campus legal consultation that is available to both graduate and undergraduate students.
 He was also involved with numerous other GSA initiatives including assessing mentorship climate for graduate students and providing childcare support for graduate students.
 Prior to that, Surya has held the position of Vice President for External Affairs for the Graduate Student Assembly.
-During his PhD, he has also assumed leadership at the national level by serving as the Chair of Advocacy Board and the International Student Concerns Advocate for the National Association of Graduate-Professional Students.
+During his PhD, he also assumed leadership at the national level by serving as the Chair of Advocacy Board and the International Student Concerns Advocate for the National Association of Graduate-Professional Students.
 While in that role, Surya co-led the national campaign to advocate against the provision of the federal tax bill that proposed to tax graduate student tuition waivers.
 He has also served on numerous university and departmental committees.
-Surya has completed his Master’s from the University of Edinburgh, UK and Bachelor’s from Amity University, India
+Surya has completed his Master’s from the University of Edinburgh, UK and Bachelor’s from Amity University, India.